SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 ### `NonGameplay`

 Servers that only offer microtransactions that do not provide a gameplay advantage can use the `NonGameplay` value.
 For example, selling custom weapon skins and chat colors would not be a gameplay advantage.

-### `Gameplay`

-Servers that offer any "pay-to-win" microtransactions (i.e., those that provide a gameplay advantage) can use the `Gameplay` value.
-For example, selling "kits" containing items or vehicles would be a gameplay advantage.

 ## Deceptive Pricing